Kuks04/HookahWebstore/README.md

 Summary

 This project sold a lot of my client products online making him very satisfied.
 This project also demonstrates my ability to make a webstore in PHP and MySQL, highlighting my web development and database management skills.
 Focus was on functionality, design was a template.

+This webshop is unactive because my client has closed his shop.
+However, I kept the website on cheap hosting, so the website is lagging a bit because of that.